cjratcliff/ml-compiled/docs/rl_types_of_algorithms.rst

 On-policy learning
 --------------------
 The policy determines the samples the network is trained on.
 Can introduce bias to the estimator.
-An example is SARSA.
+An example is `SARSA <https://ml-compiled.readthedocs.io/en/latest/td.html#sarsa>`_.

 Policy-based method
 ----------------------